Crop and Weed Sciences

-Only 15 percent of the CWS graduates at NDSU return to farming or ranching, and another 15 percent continue their studies to receive graduate degrees.
-The average starting salary for a CWS graduate with a bachelor’s degree was $48,000 in 2014, and some students received as much as $60,000.
+Approximately 15 percent of the CWS graduates at NDSU return to farming or ranching, and another 15 percent continue their studies to receive graduate degrees.
+The average starting salary for a CWS graduate with a bachelor’s degree was $46,000 in 2015, and some students received $60,000-$70,000.
 In addition, many employers provide health and retirement benefits, and some provide a vehicle and cell phone.

 Many employers hire undergraduate students as interns for the summer months, and some hire for spring-summer semester or summer-fall semester periods.
 The department also hires summer interns with an expressed interest in graduate school.
 The opportunities for summer interns, beginning with students between their freshman and sophomore years, have exceeded the supply of students for several years.
 The salary for interns often exceeds the income for alternative summer jobs.
 An internship provides excellent work experience and often results in a graduating senior being hired earlier and with a higher salary than students without comparable experience.

 Financial Aid and Scholarships

-Loans, scholarships, grants and the work-study program are available through the Office of Student Financial Services.
-Students requiring financial assistance may contact the Office of Student Financial Services or Bison Connection.
+Loans, scholarships, grants and the work-study program are available through Financial Aid and Scholarships.
+Students requiring financial assistance may contact the Office of Financial Aid and Scholarships or One Stop.

 The Department of Plant Sciences awards several scholarships for use during the freshman, sophomore, junior and senior years.
 Applications for departmental freshman scholarships may be obtained by contacting the department.
 Also, many undergraduate students are employed part-time during the school year and full-time during the summer months as research or teaching assistants.

-Several scholarships are awarded to freshmen and transfer students by the College of Agriculture, Food Systems, and Natural Resources prior to enrollment.
+Several scholarships are awarded to freshmen students by the College of Agriculture, Food Systems, and Natural Resources prior to enrollment.
 Scholarships also are available to students continuing a major in the College.
 Scholarship information and application materials may be obtained by contacting the Office of the Dean, College of Agriculture, Food Systems, and Natural Resources, NDSU.
 Applications are due February 1 for freshmen and April 1 for transfer students entering in the fall.